 This is a single performance of a multi-date event.
 Go to the full range of dates and times for this event.

-Instructions on How to Cry is a new devised play exploring the science and mystery of emotional tears which appear to be solely present in Homo Sapiens and their role in human evolution.
-Mixing clowning, physical comedy, live music and audience interaction, the show invites audiences to have fun and celebrate theatre.
-At the heart of the performance lies the question: what makes us human?
+Instructions on How to Cry is a new devised play exploring the science and mystery of emotional tears which appear to be solely present in Homo Sapiens.
+Mixing clowning, physical comedy and atmospheric live music, the show invites audiences to have fun and celebrate theatre.
+At the heart of the performance lies a simple question: why do humans cry?

 The show is devised and loosely inspired by Julio Cortázar’s surrealist work as well as scientific research on crying.

 “So funny and silly and beautiful and utterly un-British.
 Full of genius.
 Three splendid performers.”
 David Greig.

 Scientist: NIKKI HILL

 Devised by the company, conceived by Andrea Cabrera Luna (Anahat Theatre)